Abstractmachina/website_v2/README.md

 ## Features
 * Revamped personal website using NextJS' newest App router.
-* Contents are relocated to a MongoDB database and accessed through a serverless API.
+* Contents are relocated to a MongoDB database and accessed through a REST API.

 ## Technologies
 * NextJS